phitsc/farrmru/Deploy/readme.txt

 +.[ext]   : Filter results by file extension [ext].
 More than one can be used, e.g. +.h +.cpp

 To show a list of most recently used files for selected applications, use the following modifiers:
-+acrobat : Adobe Acrobat Reader 9
++acrobat : Adobe Acrobat Reader (only 9 currently) +dwcs3	 : Dreamweaver CS3
 +foxit   : Foxit Reader
 +km      : KMPlayer
 +msvc8   : MS Visual Studio 2005